h311ion/levenshtein/README.md

 ## Some additional notes
 - Why levenshtein?
 Because it very closely matches the desired specifications, fast and shipped with default PHP library
 - Do it have any limitations?
 Yes, word length limited to 255 symbols, non multibyte - built-in PHP limitations.
-On test dataset i didn't expirenced any memory problems, but it can affect script on larger sized vocabularies
+On test dataset i didn't experienced any memory problems, but it can affect script on larger sized vocabularies
 - Why Symfony console component?
 I have tried to write naive single-script solution, but it became messy, so it's anyway needed to be splitted into subclasses and symfony offers nice gain to effort ratio, so i decided to choose it
 - Why do i not use PHP7 specific instructions?
 Because i didn't need them and script will run on all modern PHP versions
 - Why do i committed vendor folder?
 Because i want to ship ready-to-use archive, without additional unnecessary preparations